Whipshout/personio_tool/README.md

 - Download personio_tool_mac.zip/personio_tool_windows.zip, extract the folder, update config.json (example below), run app in the terminal.<br>
 <br>
-- if ``untilToday: false``, app will use startDay and endDay to fill the calendar.<br>
+- if ``"untilToday": false``, app will use startDay and endDay to fill the calendar.<br>
 <br>
-- if ``untilToday: true``, app will fill days backward from today until the first worked filled day.
+- if ``"untilToday": true``, app will fill days backward from today until the first worked filled day.
 <br>
 <br>